Primary Wave

 Primary Wave is a privately held music publishing and talent management company.
 Primary Wave was founded in January 2006 by music executive Lawrence Mestel.
 Since its origin as a music publishing and administration company, Primary Wave has expanded into talent management, film and TV production, digital marketing, and branding.
 Primary Wave owns a significant song catalog, with major acquisitions beginning in 2016, including several hundred #1 hits.

 History

 2006–2015: Early years

 Primary Wave Music Publishing was founded in 2006 after an introduction of Courtney Love to founder Lawrence Mestel, resulted in the purchase of 50% of Kurt Cobain's portion of the Nirvana catalog.
-The Nirvana purchase would eventually galvanize Primary Wave's acquisitions of Chicago, Albert Hammond Jr., Bo Diddley, Steven Tyler, John Lennon, Lamont Dozier,Def Leppard, and Maurice White's (of Earth, Wind & Fire) publishing catalogs.
+The Nirvana purchase would eventually galvanize Primary Wave's acquisitions of the publishing catalogs of Chicago, Albert Hammond Jr., Bo Diddley, Steven Tyler, John Lennon, Lamont Dozier, Def Leppard and Maurice White of Earth, Wind & Fire.

 In September 2013, Primary Wave and BMG Rights Management formed a joint venture for $150 million, with BMG buying a majority of Primary Wave's publishing, including "I Want to Hold Your Hand" by The Beatles, "Kiss on My List" by Hall & Oates, "How Sweet It Is" by Marvin Gaye, and "September" by Earth, Wind & Fire.
 The joint venture ended in 2016, though BMG kept the catalogues that it acquired from Primary Wave.